Custom models

 custom_model_test.cancel()

-To start Custom Model Test for an unstructured custom model, dataset details should not be provided:
+To start a custom model test for an unstructured custom model, dataset details should not be provided:

 import datarobot as dr